-The Vikings in North America
+The Vikings in North America.

 We know that they visited the Newfoundland area and they had colonized Greenland as early as 984 AD.
-From Greenland it is only around a 250 mile voyage to mainland North America, the Vikings Long ships were capable of travelling great distances and could negotiate most conditions.
+From Greenland it is only around a 250 mile voyage to mainland North America, the Viking's long ships were capable of travelling great distances and could negotiate even the most terrible of conditions.

 Runic Stone of Minnesota

-There has been two scientific tests on the tablet and both have placed its creation before the discovery by the farmer, they have yet to fully rule out the farmer hoaxing the Rune stone as the science cannot accurately verify its carving.
-The series of tests used to determine the age of the tablet does not unfortunately prove that the inscriptions were from the same time period, but the inscriptions on the Rune stone do seem to match medieval writings and many of the Runes used are recognisable and authentic.
+There has been two scientific tests on the tablet and both have placed its creation before the discovery by the farmer, but they are yet to fully rule out the farmer hoaxing the rune stone as the scientists cannot accurately verify its carving.
+The series of tests used to determine the age of the tablet does not unfortunately prove that the inscriptions were from the same time period, but the inscriptions on the rune stone do seem to match medieval writings and many of the runes used are recognisable and authentic.

-The Lands of Viking America
+The Lands of the Viking in North America

 Land of vines

 May relate to the fruit found at their landfall

 Land of forest